loganarmack/LarmackAI/README.md

 # LarmackAI
-A discord bot originally created as an interface for my substring game.
+A multipurpose discord bot with a variety of features

 ## Prerequisites:
 Python, pipenv